vtex-apps/release-notes/docs/2019-week-48-49-50-51.md/css-handles.md

 ---
 title: CSS Handles
 description: "We get a fuzzy feeling inside whenever a CSS Handles release is nearby!
-Have a look at our blocks that gained new Handles and are ready to be fully customized: Menu, Flexible Search Result and Product Price."
+Have a look at the store's section that gained new Handles and are ready to be fully customized: Menu, Search Result and Product Price."
 date: "12/19/2019"
 git: "https://github.com/vtex-apps/release-notes/blob/master/docs/2019-week-45-46/search-query.md"
 ---